A spicy starter spiked with tequila

 A dish layered with aphrodisiacs

 Of course, tequila isn’t the only aphrodisiac in this dish.
 The mussels themselves are considered aphrodisiac and actually have several properties to help boost sexual health.
 Learn more about the aphrodisiac side of mussels here.
 And then there are the two other title ingredients.
-Slut red tomatoes make the list of the world’s greatest aphrodisiacs.
+Harlot red tomatoes make the list of the world’s greatest aphrodisiacs.
 And so does the stinging heat of jalapeños.

 Diane Brown offers this boozy recipe for mussels steamed in super-sexy tequila.